Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 of two separate types of modifications to the model inputs and constraints: region modifications and crop modifications.

+.. todo:: This page needs some restructuring once everything is written - the adding cards section is redundant,
+    and maybe those kinds of details go on another page

 On this page:

 .. contents::